magpylib/magpylib/docs/examples/examples_12_styles.md

 There are multiple hierarchy levels that decide about the final graphical representation of the objects:

 1. When no input is given, the **default style** will be applied.
-2. Object **individual styles** will take precedence over the default values.
+2. Collections will override the color property of all children with their own color.
-3. Collections will override the color property of all children.
+3. Object **individual styles** will take precedence over these values.
 4. Setting a **local style** in `show()` will take precedence over all other settings.

 ## Setting the default style